 In search of the perfect long weekend destination in the US?
 Look no further than the City by the Bay.
 San Francisco may be tiny, measuring a mere seven miles by seven miles, but it packs a mean punch when it comes to cultural sights, historic landmarks, iconic viewpoints, photo locations, fabulous bars & restaurants and charming neighborhoods.
-It's the perfect long weekend escape, and I've created a complete guide to the city including places to visit, viewpoints, restaurants, hotels and more.
-This post may contain affiliate links.
+It’s the perfect long weekend escape, and I’ve created a complete guide below to help you plan your visit to the city.
+This post contains affiliate links.

 Conservatory of Flowers.

 The conservatory is a stunning 19th century greenhouse located in Golden Gate Park.

 Queen Wilhelmina Tulip Garden in Golden Gate Park.